 Dmitri Shostakovich, Symphony No. 5

 Dmitri Shostakovich composed his fifth symphony, in D minor, during several months in 1937.
-This helps account for its sad and foreboding tones, since 1937 was the year when the Stalinist regime in the Soviet Union conducted the mass murder of its political opponents, as well as many of the best figures in culture and science.
-Much of the audience was in tears at the premier, and it received a huge standing ovation.
+This helps account for its sad and foreboding tones since 1937 was the year when the Stalinist regime in the Soviet Union conducted the mass murder of its political opponents, as well as many of the best figures in culture and science.
+Much of the audience was in tears at the premiere, and it received a huge standing ovation.

 John Williams, Schindler’s List

 The subject matter of the film alone is disturbing, but Williams’ composition perfectly captures and intensifies the mood of deep sadness and loss that anyone who watches it must feel.
 He was awarded an Oscar for the score in 1994.